-4.1 The costs of benefits and services to be taken into account and the way in which the total of those costs is to be apportioned over individual contracts to increase the disclosable payments are to be advised to the company by the Actuary.
-The advice given by the Actuary is expected to take account of guidance provided by the Society of Actuaries in Ireland for this purpose.
-The Department of Enterprise, Trade and Employment will normally expect the company to follow the advice received as a result of this consultation.
-Where this is not the case, the Department of Enterprise, Trade and Employment would be so notified in the declaration submitted by the company to the Minister for Enterprise, Trade and Employment pursuant to the requirements of the Information Regulations.

-- 4.2 The estimation of the cost of benefits and services should normally be based on the most recent relevant experience of the company.
+- 4.1 The costs of benefits and services to be taken into account and the way in which the total of those costs is to be apportioned over individual contracts to increase the disclosable payments are to be advised to the Company by the Actuary.
+The advice given by the Actuary is expected to take account of guidance provided by the Society for this purpose.
+The Financial Regulator will normally expect the Company to follow the advice received as a result of this consultation.
+Where this is not the case, the Financial Regulator would be so notified in the declaration submitted by the Company to the Financial Regulators. - 4.2 The estimation of the cost of benefits and services should normally be based on the most recent relevant experience of the Company.
 Deviation from this will be appropriate, however, when: - (i) the Actuary has reasonable grounds to believe that the remuneration will be higher than that implied by the experience; or - (ii) the Actuary has strong grounds to believe that the remuneration will be lower than that implied by the experience; or - (iii) no such experience is available, in which case the estimation should be based on business plans which the Actuary has strong grounds to believe are achievable. - 4.3 The costs of benefits and services should be split into new business costs and the costs of servicing existing clients.
 The costs attributable to servicing should be assessed directly in relation to the work carried out by the insurance intermediaries or sales employees.
-It should be noted that it may not be appropriate to assume that the split bears the same ratio as new business payments bear to renewal payments. - 4.4 Where an insurance intermediary is a connected person of the company, (e.g. in the same Companies Act group), it may be the case that the remuneration received by the insurance intermediary is not on a commercial basis.
-In these circumstances, the remuneration disclosed should be based on the payments, benefits and services provided to the employees of the insurance intermediary, whether they are provided by the company or by a connected person, as though the relevant employees were sales employees of the company.
+It should be noted that it may not be appropriate to assume that the split bears the same ratio as new business payments bear to renewal payments. - 4.4 Where an insurance intermediary is a connected person of the Company, (e.g. in the same Companies Act group), it may be the case that the remuneration received by the insurance intermediary is not on a commercial basis.
+In these circumstances, the remuneration disclosed should be based on the payments, benefits and services provided to the employees of the insurance intermediary, whether they are provided by the Company or by a connected person, as though the relevant employees were sales employees of the Company.

-A similar situation could arise where a company distributes its products using the resources and facilities of another company in the same Companies Act group.
-In these circumstances, the remuneration disclosed should be based on the payments, benefits and services provided to the sales employees of the company, whether they are provided by the company or by a connected person.
+A similar situation could arise where a Company distributes its products using the resources and facilities of another Company in the same Companies Act group.
+In these circumstances, the remuneration disclosed should be based on the payments, benefits and services provided to the sales employees of the Company, whether they are provided by the Company or by a connected person.
 Where a retail distribution network (for example, the branch network of a bank) is used to distribute a range of financial or other products, the part of the cost of such network relating to relevant life assurance business should be determined by allocating to such business the appropriate parts of all the costs of the network.
 The allocation of only marginal costs to relevant life assurance business would not be appropriate; the allocation should include both the variable costs associated with relevant life assurance business and an appropriate proportion of the fixed costs of the network.